The Component Metadata Infrastructure is developed in the context of the CLARIN project

 For the use of the Component Metadata Infrastructure, various tools exist, some being

 reused from other contexts, others were explicitly developed in this context.
-Among them are
+Among

 editors, registries and search applications, which will be described briefly.